Tayyab-VenD/CareemAssignment/README.md

 ## Network

 This layer is responsible for executing web requests and providing response in asynchronous way.
 There is a `APIClient` protocol which expects the execution of a request.
 Its implementation is built on `URLSession`, but can be easily changed to any other networking library.
-The `APIRequest` protocol declares a model data type for response and a method for generating raw web request, which a client can execute.
-So there should be a separate struct for each api endpoint.
+The `APIOperation` protocol represents an executable api operation.
+So there would be a separate struct for each api endpoint.

 ## Persistence

 This layer is responsible for persisting data based on repository pattern.
-So there should be a separate repository class for each different kind of entity.
+So there would be a separate repository class for each different kind of entity.